Socialist Peasants' Party: Reestablishment

 Ralea's contacts with the PCdR became a nuisance once Romania joined Nazi Germany's war against the Soviet Union.
 From December 1942 to March 1943, he was interned alongside other dissenters in Târgu Jiu camp.
 Upon his release, he resumed his contacts with other dissenting academics of Iași—Iorgu Iordan, Constantin Ion Parhon, Gheorghe Vlădescu-Răcoasa—with whom, the Siguranța noted, he intended to start a "political action".
 It did not materialize into a political movement.
 During summer 1943, Ralea resumed his contacts with the PNȚ, and was received by Maniu.
 This interview surprised the mainstream National Peasantists, for whom Ralea was a pariah (Maniu himself had implied that Ralea had "not a trace of character").
 According to Coposu, Maniu reminded Ralea of his 1938 defection, and rejected his offer to rejoin the "democratic opposition" to Antonescu.
 Maniu suggested instead that Ralea and other "former supporters of Carol II" create their own "antihitlerite combat front, independent from the consistently democratic elements".
 He appreciated Ralea's rejection of Antonescu's "catastrophic orientation" and commitment to "the country's salvation", but noted that they could only buy him a measure of leniency "for that hour when we shall be evaluating the past mistakes that have thrown this country into dejection."
+Poet and political commentator Tudor Arghezi recounted the incident as follows: Mihail [sic] Ralea, a lover of velvet pajamas and elegant communism, on top of his FRN uniform, asked to join Maniu as a far-leftist factor, [but] "The Chief" said no.